Project Coordinator, PARCS Study

 CUNY Graduate school of Public Health and Health Policy, in partnership with NYC Parks, is undertaking an ambitious, NIH-funded project to examine the association of community design with physical activity, mental health and community wellbeing in a large sample of New Yorker across all five boroughs.
 Data collection occurs once a year (mid-May through mid-December) for five years (2016-20).
 The study is currently recruiting project coordinators to assist with study recruitment and data collection in underserved and diverse communities.

-- Bilingual fluency in English and Spanish is required.
+Bilingual fluency in English and Spanish is preferred.

-- Students enrolled at CUNY SPH interested in completing the fieldwork requirements given placement preference.
+Students enrolled at CUNY SPH interested in completing the practicum fieldwork and/or capstone requirements are given placement preference.

 If interested, please submit a resume and brief cover e-mail to: